 Maslow’s hierarchy encourages student affairs professionals to reflect on how to get first-year students up-and-running while still having fun.

-Remember, it starts from the top: If you can’t get your staff members engaged, then you’ll have a hard time creating excitement and strong student relationships.
-You can make your first-year student initiatives both fun and informative, or informative and engaging.
+Remember, it starts from the top: If you can’t get your staff members engaged, then you’ll have a hard time creating excitement and building strong student relationships.
+You can make your first-year student initiatives both fun and informative.
 It’s time to implement new ideas and discover what your incoming students value most.

 Below is a list of 75 first-year programming ideas that you can easily implement with your department, orientation staff, or across various departments.

 A lot of the ideas here we utilized ourselves during our time as student affairs professionals and have seen the benefits of first-hand.

 Ask alumni who majored in nutrition to come back to campus to test out their skills and share knowledge.
 Instead of a monetary donation, ask them to donate their time and give back to new students.
 It’s a great way to engage both new student and alumni.

 2. Ask students to share their favorite healthy microwavable recipes